microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] https://github.com/microsoft/PowerToys/issues/1524

 ## Localization
- Change the Winodws language to a language different than English.
+ Change the Windows language to a language different than English.
 Then verify if the following screens change their language:
  - [ ] System tray menu items
  - [ ] Settings
  - [ ] OOBE (What's new)